Updated: May 2019 For unlocked mobile users, you can also get a Korean SIM card and data plan too!

 You can rent your mobile phone on the spot as soon as you arrive into the airport.
 If you want to reserve them in advance, you can do so here.

-What I will need to rent a phone in Korea?
+What I will need to rent a phone or wifi egg in Korea?